vecin2/em_automation/docs/TemplateDesignerGuide.md

 ### List of Builtin filters

-In this section we only detail how the filters affect value prompts, we do not explain how it modifies the variable when rendering the template.
-For details on that check the [list of builtin jinja filters](http://jinja.pocoo.org/docs/2.10/templates/#list-of-builtin-filters).
+In this section we only detail how the filters affecting value prompts.
+Here is the full [list of builtin jinja filters](http://jinja.pocoo.org/docs/2.10/templates/#list-of-builtin-filters).

 **default**(_value_, _default_value=u''_, _boolean=False_)

 It appends `default_value` to the variable name when prompting:
+If the user does not enter a value the default value is used when rendering the template.
 ```sql
 #template
 {{ my_variable| default('my_variable is not defined') }}